 I’m not saying the equipment has to be professional or expensive.
 I’m not even saying you need to buy a DSLR or mirrorless camera, although you can if you want to.

 The truth is, I discovered that you don’t have to spend a huge amount of money to get started on YouTube.
-If you’re on a tight budget you can even start without spending much money at all.
-All you need is an inexpensive YouTube starter kit, some basic home video production know-how, and the ability to improvise.
+If you’re on a tight budget, you can even start without spending much money at all.
+All you need is an inexpensive YouTube starter kit, some basic home video production knowledge, and the ability to improvise.

 1. Use an HD camera for a clear and sharp image

-I think you will agree, you will need some kind of video camera to get started making online videos.
-But you’ll probably be asking yourself, “What kind of camera do I need for youtube videos?”
+I think you will agree, you will need a video camera, of some kind, to get started making online videos.
+But the question is, “what kind of camera do I need for YouTube videos?”

-The answer is actually very simple and may surprise you.
+The answer is quite simple and may surprise you.

 The cheapest option for making YouTube videos as a beginner is to use a webcam or your smartphone.